 - (a) Follow the procedure for removal of lid.
-(Refer to Section 8.1). - (b) Carefully remove the two lid buffers from the front left & right side of the top deck by levering upwards, taking care not to damage the top deck. - (c) Remove the two screws under the buffers securing the top deck to the cabinet. - (d) Lift the top deck upwards. - (e) Release the bias spring from the front left suspension rod. - (f) Unclip the neck ring from the outer basket and remove.
+(Refer to Section 8.1). - (b) Carefully remove the two lid buffers from the front left & right side of the top deck by levering upwards, taking care not to damage the top deck. - (c) Remove the two screws under the buffers securing the top deck to the cabinet. - (d) Lift the front edge of the top deck upwards and tilt backwards. - (e) Release the bias spring from the front left suspension rod. - (f) Unclip the neck ring from the outer basket and remove.